 Options and Accessories

 A complete end-cap splicer requires the purchase of the GLZ4001EC Workstation, two top inserts (sold separately below), and two bottom inserts (sold separately below) or one bottom holder and an end-cap holder.
 End-cap holders for holding end caps from Ø0.95 mm to Ø9.50 mm during the fusion process are sold separately below.
+The GPXM45 bottom insert with 45° mirror is an optional accessory for providing an additional method for inspection of fiber end faces and alignment of fiber components.
 An ultrasonic cleaner for preparing fibers for splicing can be purchased separately below.
 The table below provides links to complimentary systems that can be used with the GLZ4001EC.
 Many of them, such as the large-diameter fiber cleaver and fiber preparation system are compatible with the same transfer inserts and can be used to transport fiber from system to system.

 |Compatible Vytran Fiber Processing Systems|